tylim88/FirelordJSDoc/docs/quick_start.md

 ## Do Not Install

-Documentation under development, will only release the npm package after the documentation is done!
+Documentation under development, DO NOT install from NPM!

 ## Installation